-- 100% fall protection is required when using all scissor lifts on SCA construction sites. - The scissor lift must have an adequate guardrail system that meets all Federal, State, and Local regulations. - Employees using scissor lifts must wear a personal fall arrest system or a personal fall restraint system and have their lanyard tied off to the scissor lift's designated anchor point.

-• Workers must be trained and certified by the manufacturer of the scissor lift for the specific scissor lift being used.
+- 100% fall protection is required when using all scissor lifts on SCA construction sites. - The scissor lift must have an adequate guardrail system that meets all Federal, State, and Local regulations. - The Scissor must be inspected prior to use and inspection document to be available for review. - Employees using scissor lifts must wear a personal fall arrest system or a personal fall restraint system and have their lanyard tied off to the scissor lift's designated anchor point. - Workers must be trained and certified by the manufacturer of the scissor lift for the specific scissor lift being used.
 Workers must follow the manufacturer's recommendations at all times.